open-data-science/ultimate_posts/COVID_2019/README.md

 Project 1: [Github](https://github.com/JordanMicahBennett/SMART-CT-SCAN_BASED-COVID19_VIRUS_DETECTOR)
 Project 2: [Github](https://github.com/ieee8023/covid-chestxray-dataset)

-### There is some datasets and competitions abouth COVID-19 on Kaggle
+### There is some datasets and competitions about COVID-19 on Kaggle

 You can do some competitions on kaggle